Blue Campus

 Blue Innovations (Suisse) S.A., a company associated with ZERI since its inception and working with the same philosopy, accepted the responsibility to design and operate the Blue Odyssey by the MS PORRIMA.
 This experimental vessel is a platform of new technologies that are not taught at any university, nor used by engineering companies.
 This initiative offers an opportunity to fast track the design of the business models for an accelerated dissemination of game changing technologies that are proven to operate on the ship.
 The key bottleneck in the fast tracking of these innovations is (1) talent, and (2) the capacity to industrialize.

 This initiative is an ongoing and unfolding reality that only the true innovators will survive.
-MS PORRIMA in Mumbai will be home of the hands-on workshops of the Blue Campus.
+MS PORRIMA in Kaohsiung will be home of the hands-on workshops of the Blue Campus.
+This will also be the location where we start industrializing this class of maritime transport that will be known as “zero emissions”.

 The academic and entrepreneurial initiative starts with a Campus around the ship that undergoes a major transformation.
-After the creation of this a novel learning platform we expect a continuity through the industrialization of the technologies in sustainable fishing and blue ammonia, building on a mix of R&D and rapid experience building.
+After the creation of this a novel learning platform we expect a continuity through the industrialization of the technologies applied to small inhabited islands.

 This is the core mission: transform society building resilience through accelerating innovation and entrepreneurship.